rsdoiel/tok/README.md

     + returns
         + a Token of Type defined by the Tokenizer function
         + the remaining buffer byte array
-+ ToksWords - Is an example Tokenizer function
++ Words - Is an example Tokenizer function
     + returns tokens of type *Numeral*, *Punctuation*, *Space* and *Word*